pettik/FrontendMentor--huddle-landing-page2/README.md

 This challenge is to build out this landing page and get it looking as close to the design as possible.

-# UPDATE 20TH OCTOBER 2022 -  all sections done 💪 -> hover effects and media queries MUST BE DONE ✅
+# UPDATE 21TH OCTOBER 2022
+1) all sections - done ✅
+2) hover effects - done ✅
+3) mobile queires - missing ❌

 <img src="20thOct22.png">